depletionmode/seg7/README.txt

 NOTE: You can add up to three displays.
 If you wish to add more than three, simply increase the value of MAX_DISPLAYS in Seg7.h.

+ALSO NOTE: By default, the Seg7 library assumes that your display is common-anode.
+If your display is in fact common-cathode, you need to call set_cathode(true).

 Wiring
 ------------------------------------------------------------------------------